cjohansen/dumdom/Readme.md

 ## Changelog

 ### 2021.06.07

+- Add feature to eagerly re-render components in development, see `*render-eagerly?*` above.

 - Pass old data to `:on-render` and `:on-update` functions.
 Previously, these would receive `[dom-el data statics]`, now they fully match Quiescent's